granadahfg/granadahfg.github.io/index.md

   include question.html
   text="China"
   image_url="assets/img/soy.jpg"
-  content="Soy imports are on the rise."
+  content="Soy imports are on the rise" in-text=true
 %}

 We have seen that China has become the largest importer of agricultural products in the world.
 But how exactly has China's imports changed?
 Here is a look at total Chinese imports, between 1993 and 2016.